aditya-aim/2.Coding/README.md

 ## 💻 Usage

 1. **Start Interview**:

-   - Select your role (e.g., Backend Developer)
-   - Choose your primary skill (e.g., Python)
+   - Role (Backend Developer) and Skill (Python) are pre-selected
-   - Click "Start Interview"
+   - Click "Start Interview" to begin
+   - The AI will present your first question
 2. **During Interview**:

    - Write your code in the Monaco Editor
    - Ask questions using the chat interface
    - AI responses will be automatically spoken
-   - Toggle text-to-speech using the speaker icon
+   - Toggle text-to-speech using the speaker icon in the chat header
+   - Get real-time feedback on your code
 3. **Submit Code**:

    - Click "Submit Code" when ready
    - Receive detailed analysis of your solution
    - Get feedback on code quality and efficiency
+   - The interview session will end automatically

 ## 📁 Project Structure